• Skip to primary navigation

 The second part of the NIS cybersecurity strategy is cross-border collaboration.
 This feature refers to the sharing of information and digital infrastructure between the totality of the EU.

 Collaboration can become the strongest weapon when averting a crisis situation since computer scientists need as much information as they can get.
-Furthermore, sharing data allows analysts to spot patterns in an organization and predict future trends (as well as a cyber threat) more easily.
+Furthermore, sharing data allows analysts to spot patterns in an organisation and predict future trends (as well as a cyber threat) more easily.

 A couple of the NIS collaboration strategies include having every EU country operating within the CSIRT network and taking part in the strategic NIS cooperation group.
 They work alongside the Digital Operational Resilience Act, which performs penetrative testing in the financial services industry.